Investor Guide

 The Complete Guide to Private Commercial Real Estate Loans

-Commercial real estate investors across New York, New Jersey, Texas, Florida, Georgia, and the Carolinas face the same recurring problem: the best deals demand speed, and banks simply cannot move fast enough.
+Commercial real estate investors across our 20-state footprint face the same recurring problem: the best deals demand speed, and banks simply cannot move fast enough.
 A retail strip center available at a discount through a motivated seller, a warehouse at auction requiring a 14-day close, an office building whose conventional lender pulled out at the last minute — these are the exact scenarios where Sab Tera Lending funds deals every week.

 We are a direct private lender, not a broker.
 When you call us, you are speaking with the people who make the lending decisions.
 We do not send your file to a committee, a bank, or an outside investor.
-Our capital is proprietary and discretionary, which is why we can issue a same-day term sheet and close in 14 to 21 days when banks take 60 to 120.
+Our capital is proprietary and discretionary, which is why we can issue a same-day term sheet and close in 14 to 21 days when banks take 60 to 120 — with no minimum credit score requirement standing in the way.

 What Is a Commercial Real Estate Bridge Loan?